-- The pictures below demonstrate this.
-They are from Outlook, Gmail and another major provider.
-The result is similar when using mobile email clients.
+The pictures below demonstrate this.
+They are from a desktop, mobile app and another web-based email client.

-- When images are sent embedded in some email clients they appear as attachements.
+When images are sent embedded in some email clients appear as attachments.

 There is one small disadvantage when sending images embedded.
 The subscriber since he can see the images he may not be inclined to explicitly allow image downloading and therefore the "open" is not captured.
 On the other hand it makes it easier, more enticing to click on an image.